snazzyatoms/Coffers/README.md

 Coffers can import balances from another Vault-backed economy provider already present on the server.

-Vault is only needed for that migration or for older plugins that still depend on Vault.
-If your plugins hook into Coffers directly, Vault does not need to be installed at all.
+Vault is only needed for that migration step or for older plugins that still depend on Vault.
+If a server's plugins can hook into Coffers directly, Vault does not need to be installed at all.

 Use:

 - `/coffers migratevault`
 - `/coffers migratevault <provider>`

-This is intended to make adoption easier for servers currently running a different economy plugin behind Vault.
+This is intended to make adoption easier for server owners who want to move their balances and economy workflow into Coffers, then phase out Vault over time as their plugin stack catches up.

 ## Developer API